-- 1. In the Tools toolbar, select the Transform Tool. - 2.
-In the Tool Properties view, make sure the Peg Selection Mode 🤾 is disabled. - 3.
+- 1. In the Tools toolbar, select the Transform [1] tool. - 3.
 In the Camera view, select your element.

 The pivot point appears at the center of the scene space (coordinates 0, 0, 0), unless previously repositioned.

 4. Click on the pivot point and drag it to a new position.